House of Faucigny

-The House of Faucigny was a high-ranking noble family, documented since the 11th century and named after a castle located in the Arve Valley.
+The House of Faucigny is a high-ranking noble family, documented since the 11th century and named after a castle located in the Arve Valley.
 Probably vassals of the Counts of Geneva, the lords of Faucigny held territories in the Arve Valley and the Beaufortain region.
 The main line of the family became extinct in the 13th century, following alliances with the House of Savoy and the Dauphins of Viennois from the House of Albon.

 The senior branch of the House of Faucigny became extinct in the 13th century.
 A cadet branch, known as Lucinge, separated in the 12th century and adopted the name Faucigny-Lucinge in the second half of the 18th century.
 Following the annexation of Savoy by France in 1860, this branch has been included among the surviving families of the French nobility.

 Heraldry

 The arms of the de Faucigny family are blazoned as follows:

 Paly of six Or and Gules.

 According to Amédée de Foras, the paly design of gold and red vertical stripes became prominent when the House of Savoy incorporated it into its alliance coat of arms in the second half of the 13th century.
 Before this, the seals of Bishop Guy of Faucigny displayed three pales rather than a paly design, while the seal of Aymon II featured three pales accompanied by billets.
 Other seals showed variations, including two pales.